DajuanMcdonald/node-db-challenge/README.md

 Commit your code regularly and use descriptive messages.
 This helps both you (in case you ever need to return to old code) and your Team Lead.

 ## Self-Study/Essay Questions
 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+ Explain the difference between Relational Databases and SQL.
+ --Relational Databases are technologies used to store data, usually in tables.

+ --SQL is the structured query language used to write queries that communicate with the Relational Database via a Database Management Systems (DBMS).

-- [ ] Why do tables need a `primary key`?
+ Why do tables need a primary key?
+ --The primary key is a unique identifier of each table.
+This primary key is referenced on another table by the foreign key.

-- [ ] What is the name given to a table column that references the primary key on another table.
+ What is the name given to a table column that references the primary key on another table.
+ --The name of a table column used to reference the primary key of another table is called the foreign key.

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+ What do we need in order to have a many to many relationship between two tables.
+ --In one table there can be many users, employees, students or customers.
+In the other table there can be many applications, roles, courses or products.
+Here, many students can enroll in many courses; or at least more than 1 student can be enrolled in more than 1 course.

 ## Minimum Viable Product